acsanchezr/acsanchezr/README.md

 #### <p align="center">
-#### hi there!
-I'm Cecy (she/her/ella) ♡ I have a background in compsci and graphic design, and am now pursuing a masters in sociology.
-Here I'll share school work, personal projects, and educational resources on a variety of topics (e.g., Human-Computer Interaction, Public Interest Technology) ヽ(o´∀`)ﾉ♪♬
+#### Hi!
+I'm Cecy ♡ I have a background in compsci and graphic design, and am now pursuing a masters in sociology.
+I'm like to learn new things, and hope to develop useful resources on topics concerning tech and society (e.g., Human-Computer Interaction, Public Interest Technology)
 ##### 🌱 I’m currently learning how to build a mobile app on Flutter
 ##### ⚡ (not so) Fun fact: I like to paint with watercolor, enjoy reading crime novels, and love moccha frapps!
 ##### 📫 You can reach me here -> acecysanchezr@gmail.com
+##### ヽ(o´∀`)ﾉ♪♬

 <p align="center">
 <img src="https://i.pinimg.com/originals/88/e6/e4/88e6e4860735b137d74c0baa5c7d678d.gif" width="250">